Mónica Mayer

 Mónica Mayer (born 1954) is a feminist Mexican artist, activist, and art critic whose work includes performance, digital graphics, drawing, photography and art theory.
 As a conceptual artist, curator, art critic and art theorist she has been engaged in various forums and groups, and has organized workshops and collective movements.
 From 1988 to 2008, she was a columnist for Mexican newspaper, El Universal.
 She continues writing for various blogs.

 Since the start of her career, Mayer has expressed disagreement with traditional definitions of art.
 Her restless spirit, criticism, and sense of humor can be seen throughout her work.
 Over the years, she has developed an important focus not only on her performances, drawings, and interventions, but also in her artistic contribution through writing, teaching, archiving, and active participation in the community.

 Early life and education

 Mayer was born in Mexico City in 1954, and trained there as a visual artist at the Escuela Nacional de Artes Plásticas.
 Her interest in feminism was sparked while studying at art school.
 She participated in the feminist movement in Mexico with the groups Movimiento Feminista and Colectivo de Cine Feminista.
 She went on to earn a master's degree in the Sociology of Art at Goddard College, United States, with a thesis entitled Feminist Art: An Effective Political Tool.
 From 1978 to 1980, Mayer participated in the Feminist Studio Workshop at the Woman's Building in Los Angeles, California.

 Career

+In the late 1970s, Mónica Mayer's work took on a performative aspect leading up to one of her most famous pieces titled, "El Tendedero," which translates to 'the clothesline.'
+In 1978, Mayer walked the busy streets of Mexico City and distributed hundreds of pink postcards to women of diverse backgrounds with the prompt, "As a woman, what I hate most about the city is..."
+She received dozens of responses back, many of which spoke about the sexual harassment women were enduring around the city, and especially on public transportation.
+Mayer took those responses and pinned them up in several rows on a clothesline, as you would when drying ones clothing.
+This demonstration highlighted the issues of sexual harassment and gave a voice to many women who have often been silenced.
+Its presentation of using bright pink cards is meant to emphasize the female experience and the clothesline is a reference to the domestic daily work assigned to women in society.
+The first exhibition of this piece was in 1978 during the exhibition New Tendencies (curated by Mathias Goeritz) at the Museum of Modern Art in Mexico City.
+Because this piece was well-received, it was recreated as a slightly different version and displayed in Los Angeles, CA as part of Suzanne Lacy's project, Making it Safe in 1979.